-I am a Software Engineer with 12+ years of experience.
+I am a Software Engineer with over a dozen years of experience.
 I currently work on Travel features at Google where I lead a team of engineers working on a brand new product.
 Previously, I worked for an Information Technology consulting firm on projects in Italy, Spain and the UK.

 Prior to working, I spent some time at the Artificial Intelligence laboratory of the University of Milano–Bicocca and published articles on Genetic Algorithms, Neural Networks, Cellular Automata and Natural Language Processing.